* As an Amazon affiliate, this site earns from qualifying purchases.

 More Thoughts for the 27th Sunday in Ordinary Time Year C

-As disciples, we can't just pretend to follow Christ.
-True discipleship requires action.
-Jesus makes it very clear what we are supposed to do.
-We must love God and each other.
-We must care for the less fortunate in our midst.
+As disciples, we can’t just pretend to follow Christ.
+True discipleship requires action, as Jesus makes very clear.
+We must love God and each other, caring for the less fortunate in our midst.
+This requires a servant’s heart, not just to perform acts of kindness, but to genuinely serve without expecting anything in return.
+This way, our faith becomes a living, active part of our daily lives.

 Reflection Questions for the 27th Sunday in Ordinary Time Year C